calliope-project/calliope/doc/user/run_configuration.rst

 Models must have a default timestep length (defined implicitly by the timesteps defined in ``set_t.csv``), and all time series files used in a given model must conform to that timestep length requirement.

-However, this default resolution can be adjusted over parts of the dataset via ``time:`` in the run settings (only support for downsampling is available).
+However, this default resolution can be adjusted over parts of the dataset via ``time`` in the run settings (only support for downsampling is available).

-There are two ways to adjust resolution (they may not both be used at the same time):
+There are two available ways to adjust resolution:

-1. A CSV file that contains a time resolution series, via ``time.file:``.
+1. A CSV file that contains a time resolution series, via ``time.file``.

-2. One of the resolution series functions defined in :mod:`calliope.time_functions`, via ``time.function:``.
+2. One of the resolution series functions defined in :mod:`calliope.time_functions`, via ``time.function``.
 Currently, there are only two of them: :func:`~calliope.~time_functions.resolution_series_uniform` and :func:`~calliope.~time_functions.resolution_series_extreme_week`.
-Options can be passed to this function by ``time.unction_options:``.
+Options can be passed to this function by ``time.function_options``.

 The following example demonstrates the second way: